joshuay03/joshuay03/README.md

 I'm Josh.

-I'm a Brisbane based Software Engineer with a passion for Ruby and Rails.
+I'm a Software Engineer based in Brisbane with a passion for Ruby and Rails.

-I'm currently solving problems at work at [Buildkite](https://www.buildkite.com).

-Outside of work, I contribute to open source in various ways, including maintaining and developing projects.
+I’m either solving problems at work ([Buildkite](https://www.buildkite.com)) or contributing to open source in various ways.

 ### Projects I've contributed to:
 - [My OSS board](https://github.com/users/joshuay03/projects/1)